Joanna Briscoe

-Joanna Briscoe (born 1963) is an English writer who has written four novels and several short stories and has worked as a freelance journalist.
+Joanna Briscoe (born 1963) is an English writer who has written six novels and several short stories and has worked as a freelance journalist.
 Her first novel, Mothers and Other Lovers, won a Betty Trask Award in 1993, and her third, Sleep with Me (2005), was adapted for television.

 Early life

 Briscoe spent much of her childhood in the south-west of England.
 At the age of 10, she moved with her family from Somerset to Jordan Manor, an isolated, six-bedroom thatched Devon long house set within 10 acre of land in a Dartmoor valley.
 She was rather isolated and she occupied her time reading and writing.
 Her works written as a teenager were rejected by publishers, but she was convinced she would be an author.

 Briscoe's parents took her out of primary school at the age of ten and arranged for her to be home-schooled by an unqualified teacher at a nearby farm.
 Many of the lessons were out-of-doors on Dartmoor.
 At the age of 13 years she returned to mainstream schooling at King Edward VI Community College, the local secondary school in Totnes, where she specialized in English in the sixth form.